AWS-WSU/.github/profile/README.md

 ## 🚀 Getting Started

-While we don't have any active projects at the moment, we're in the process of planning exciting initiatives.
-Stay tuned for updates!
+We're working on getting some exciting projects setup for you.
+Stay Tuned!

 ## 📫 Contact Us

 Want to get involved or learn more?
 We'd love to hear from you!
-Email us at aws.wsu@gmail.com or [contact us on instagram ](https://www.instagram.com/awscloudwsu/)
+Email us at aws.wsu@wayne.edu or [contact us on instagram ](https://www.instagram.com/awscloudwsu/)

 <div align="center">